Origin-Byte/sui-unreal-sdk/README.md

 - For Rpc clients’ direct interaction with the Sui JSON-RPC https://docs.sui.io/sui-jsonrpc
 	- Get SUI objects
 	- Call Sui Move contracts
-	- Sign and Execute Transactions
+	- Sign, Batch and Execute Transactions,
+	- Transfer, Split and Merge SUI coins and objects
 	- Get Historical Event Data
 - Restore Ed25519 Keypairs from BIP39 mnemonics and Create new Keypairs
 - Tested on Windows desktop with Sui version 0.10.0